MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 We'll use several approaches to solve the many cases mentioned in [Goals](#goals):

 1. We'll use [DD's prefix_sum](https://github.com/TimelyDataflow/differential-dataflow/blob/master/src/algorithms/prefix_sum.rs) with some tricky sum functions and some generalizations.
-2. We'll use a special-purpose rendering for LAG/LEAD of offset 1 with no IGNORE NULLS, which will be simpler and more efficient than Prefix Sum.
+2. We'll use a [special-purpose rendering](#Special-rendering-for-LAG-and-LEAD) for LAG/LEAD of offset 1 with no IGNORE NULLS, which will be simpler and more efficient than Prefix Sum.
 3. As an extension of 1., we'll use a generalization of DD's prefix sum to arbitrary intervals (i.e., not just prefixes).
-4. We'll transform away window functions in some special cases (e.g., to TopK, or a simple grouped aggregation + self-join)
+4. We'll transform away window functions in some special cases (e.g., to TopK, or a simple grouped aggregation + self-join).
 5. Initially, we will resort to the old window function implementation in some cases, but this should become less and less over time.
 I think it will be possible to eventually implement all window function usage with the above 1.-4. approaches, but it will take time to get there.

 ### Getting window functions from SQL to the rendering